Reliable computation by large-alphabet formulas in the presence of noise: Introduction

 Second, when \(q > 2\), logical computation may be performed without using the entire alphabet --- in other words, the logical alphabet size \(\ell\) can be strictly smaller than the physical alphabet size \(q\).
 As a result, members of the physical alphabet that are not part of the logical alphabet can be used to signal that an error has occurred.
 Whether this opportunity for ``error signaling'' can improve fault-tolerance thresholds, however, has never before been rigorously established.

 Here, we perform an analysis of the thresholds for reliable computation using gates subject to \(q\)-ary symmetric noise of strength \(\varepsilon\), i.e. where an error occurs with probability \(\varepsilon\), leaving the output in any of the \(q - 1\) erroneous states with equal probability.
 We study computation over physical alphabets of size \(q > 2\) using the two step von Neumann construction.
 We consider two main settings: one where \(\ell = q\), and one for which \(\ell < q\).
 For the first setting, where computation is performed with the logical alphabet being the same size as the physical alphabet: \begin{itemize} \item We generalize the results of Evans and Schulman \cite{evans2003on-the-maximum} to \(q > 2\) alphabets.
-In particular, we find that the denoising threshold with gates subject to \(q\)-ary symmetric noise of strength \(\varepsilon\) is improved over larger physical alphabet sizes (\cref{lem:lower-bound-on-majqk-denoising-threshold}, in \cref{ssec:symmetric-denoising-threshold}). \item We show that the set of functions generalizing the Boolean \textsc{xor} over larger alphabets can be reliably computed up to the previously shown denoising threshold (\cref{thm:reliable-computation-of-pa-functions}, in \cref{ssec:symmetric-computation-threshold}). \item We show that reliable universal computation is possible up to \((q - 1)/q\) asymptotically as \(k \rightarrow \infty\), and is possible up to the previously shown denoising threshold for finite fan-in \(k = 3\) and \(q\) prime in \cref{ssec:symmetric-computation-threshold-example}). \end{itemize} For the second setting, in which computation is performed with a subset of the available physical alphabet such that some of the physical alphabet can be employed to signal errors and help with denoising: \begin{itemize} \item We define error signaling protocols for \(\ell < q\) and employ these to demonstrate that denoising of two logical states over a physical ternary alphabet using \(2\)-input gates is possible for \(\varepsilon < 1 / 6\) (\cref{lem:fixed-point-convergence}, in \cref{ssec:boolean-denoising-threshold}.). \item Using error signaling we prove that universal Boolean (\(\ell = 2\)) computation using \(2\)-input gates is possible up to the denoising threshold when using \(q = 3\) (\cref{thm:reliable-computation-over-ternary-alphabet}, in \cref{ssec:boolean-computation-threshold}). \end{itemize} We present these results beginning with definitions and framework in \cref{sec:definitions}, followed by the large-alphabet computation \(\ell=q > 2\) scenario in \cref{sec:large-alphabet-computation} and the embedded Boolean computation \(\ell < q\) scenario in \cref{sec:universal-boolean-computation}.
+In particular, we find that the denoising threshold with gates subject to \(q\)-ary symmetric noise of strength \(\varepsilon\) is improved over larger physical alphabet sizes (\cref{lem:lower-bound-on-majqk-denoising-threshold}, in \cref{ssec:symmetric-denoising-threshold}). \item We show that the set of functions generalizing the Boolean \textsc{xor} over larger alphabets can be reliably computed up to the previously shown denoising threshold (\cref{thm:reliable-computation-of-pa-functions}, in \cref{ssec:symmetric-computation-threshold}). \item We show that reliable universal computation is possible for \(\epsilon < (q - 1)/q\) asymptotically as \(k \rightarrow \infty\), and is possible up to the previously shown denoising threshold for finite fan-in \(k = 3\) and \(q\) prime in \cref{ssec:symmetric-computation-threshold-example}). \end{itemize} For the second setting, in which computation is performed with a subset of the available physical alphabet such that some of the physical alphabet can be employed to signal errors and help with denoising: \begin{itemize} \item We define error signaling protocols for \(\ell < q\) and employ these to demonstrate that denoising of two logical states over a physical ternary alphabet using \(2\)-input gates is possible for \(\varepsilon < 1 / 6\) (\cref{lem:fixed-point-convergence}, in \cref{ssec:boolean-denoising-threshold}.). \item Using error signaling we prove that universal Boolean (\(\ell = 2\)) computation using \(2\)-input gates is possible up to the conjectured denoising threshold when using \(q = 3\) (\cref{lem:reliable-boolean-computation-over-ternary-alphabet}, in \cref{ssec:boolean-computation-threshold}).
+We use this to show that universal ternary computation up to the conjectured denoising threshold when $q=3$ is also possible (\cref{thm:universal-ternary-computation}, in \cref{sec:universal-ternary-computation}). \end{itemize} We present these results beginning with definitions and framework in \cref{sec:definitions}, followed by the large-alphabet computation \(\ell=q > 2\) scenario in \cref{sec:large-alphabet-computation} and the embedded Boolean computation \(\ell < q\) scenario in \cref{sec:universal-ternary-computation}.
 Possible extensions and concluding observations are discussed in \cref{sec:conclusion}.